alekepd/writ/README.md

 Data may also be stored on disk in multiple directories, where numpy files are present in both directories and paired together.
 Pairing is done by considering the pattern provided:
-`{}` is treated like a wildcard, with its expanded value considered an id.
-The id of any pair of files served matches.
+`{}` is treated like a wildcard, with its expanded value considered an ID.
+The ID of any pair of files served matches.
 ```python
 from writ.read import SepDirChunks